PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Ocean and Sea Kayaking

 Important safety note: Recreational sit-in kayaks without bulkheads are dangerous for offshore paddling.
-If the cockpit floods, the kayak can sink.
+If the cockpit floods without sealed compartments for flotation, the kayak can sink.
 Only use sea kayaks with sealed bulkheads for ocean adventures.

 Fishing: A Detailed Comparison

-Kayak fishing has exploded in popularity, and your kayak choice significantly impacts your angling success.
+Kayak fishing has exploded in popularity, and your kayak choice significantly impacts angling success.
+For specific fishing kayak recommendations, see our guide to the best fishing kayaks for every budget.

 Tandem Kayaking Considerations

 Paddling with a partner requires special consideration.
-Tandem kayaks come in both sit-on-top and sit-in designs.
+Tandem kayaks come in both sit-on-top and sit-in designs with distinct advantages.

 The challenge with any tandem is coordinating strokes.
-Sit-on-top designs often forgive mismatched paddling better than sit-in tandems.
+Sit-on-top designs often forgive mismatched paddling better than sit-in tandems due to their wider, more stable platforms.

 Cold Water Safety: Understanding the 120 Rule